Darthan184/Custom-Challenges-SFS1/README.md

 Details for each field:

-_Challenge_
+__Challenge__

 "id" : {string value} (required)
 * The identifier for this challenge.
-Land and return challenges should start with "Land_" for consistency with standard challenges.
 N.B. is case-sensitive.
+* If the same id as a vanilla challenge is supplied; this challenge will replace the vanilla challenge.
-* If the same id as a vanilla challenge is supplied: this challenge will replace the vanilla challenge.
+* If the same id as a vanilla challenge is supplied; this challenge will replace the vanilla challenge.
-* If only the id field is supplied and it is same id as a vanilla challenge: the vanilla challenge will be removed (for this world only).
+* If only the id field is supplied and it is same id as a vanilla challenge; the vanilla challenge will be removed (for this world only).
-* If the id contains "{planet}" the as challenge for every planet that matches the supplied filter will be created and have an ownerName of the planet name.
+* If the id contains "{planet}", a challenge for every planet that matches the supplied filter will be created and have an ownerName of the planet name.
 * vanilla challenge ids:
     * Liftoff\_0
     * Reach\_10km